Visual-AI/FROSTER/README.md

 # FROSTER: Frozen CLIP is a Strong Teacher for Open-vocabulary Action Recognition

-**This repository is the official implementation of ICLR2024 paper:"FROSTER: Frozen CLIP is a Strong Teacher for Open-vocabulary Action Recognition"**
+**This repository is the official implementation of the ICLR2024 paper: "FROSTER: Frozen CLIP is a Strong Teacher for Open-vocabulary Action Recognition"**

 Xiaohu Huang, Hao Zhou, Kun Yao, Kai Han